AlexStory/AlexStory.github.io/src/posts/2021-08-25-starting-with-alpine.md

 # A Bigger Example
 ---

-For a slightly larger example, to showcase one more important bit of functionality we will build a todo list.
+As a slightly larger example, to showcase one more important bit of functionality we will build a todo list.

 ## Component Functions